About Mark Luce

 - The Yountville Veterans Home is located in District 2.
 Veterans services is a top priority.

-- California State Association of Counties (CSAC) - Board of Directors Executive Committee (Alternate); Economic Development Policy Committee
+- California State Association of Counties (CSAC) - Housing, Land Use and Transportation Policy Committee

 - Juvenile Justice Coordinating Council